-Skip Hop, Boon, and Puj have popular faucet covers and you have to save your knees when you’re bathing your babe.
-OXO, Skip Hop, Puj, and Aquatopia have some great ones!
+Skip Hop, Boon, and Puj have popular faucet covers.
+Also, you have to save your knees when you’re bathing your babe.
+Skip Hop, Puj, and Aquatopia have some great kneelers!

-I can’t tell you how many times I’ve come to see new parents as their postpartum doula and they accidently clipped the end of their baby’s finger when clipping their nails.
+I can’t tell you how many times I’ve come to see new parents as their postpartum doula, and they accidentally clipped the end of their baby’s finger when clipping their nails.
 YIKES!
-This is why I recommend a baby nail scissors or the Zoli nail file to have more control while trimming baby’s nails.
+This is why I recommend baby nail scissors or the Zoli nail file to have more control while trimming baby’s nails.
 Save those baby fingers!
 You’ll also need a baby nail file to dull the edges.

-These are big investments, but are pieces that will stay with your family for years.
-You want to make sure that you choose wisely so I recommend looking at these products in person and trying them out before adding them to your list.
-Here is a great list of strollers for the urban mom and the suburban mom.
+These are big investments but are pieces that will stay with your family for years.
+Of course, you want to make sure that you choose wisely, so I recommend looking at these products in person and trying them out before adding them to your list.
+Here is an excellent list of strollers for the urban mom and the suburban mom.
 Some top car seats that I recommend are the Chicco KeyFit 30, Nuna Pipa, UppaBaby MESA, among others.

 A travel crib isn’t just for big trips.
-If you plan on taking the baby to the grandparents for the night or even being in someone else’s house during naptime, it’s good to have a comfortable and familiar spot for baby to sleep.
+If you plan to take the baby to the grandparents for the night or even being in someone else’s house during nap time, it’s good to have a comfortable and familiar spot for baby to sleep.
 My favorite is the 4Moms Breeze Playard.
 It’s a bit of a splurge, but your little one can use it for a while.
 Other good options include the Nuna Sena Aire Mini, Guava Lotus, and BabyBjörn.

 Health + Safety

-If you have a sleeping baby, but need to check your little one’s temperature, no one wants to wake him/her up and have to put him/her right back to bed.
-Get one that can read the temperature by just swiping over their forehead.
+If you have a sleeping baby but need to check your little one’s temperature, no one wants to wake him/her up and have to put him/her right back to bed.
+So instead, get one that can read the temperature by just swiping over their forehead.

 We love Crane humidifiers.
-They are extremely well made and are perfect for your child’s room.
+They are exceptionally well made and are perfect for your child’s room.
 You can see the cute one we wrote about in this article: Prepare for Cold/ Flu Season: The Best Ways to Treat Baby’s Cold.

-Majority of parents are steering away from audio only monitors and are going to video monitors.
-I like Motorola, Infant Optics and Babysense monitors.
-It’s great to be able to actually see baby while he/she sleeps.
+The majority of parents are steering away from audio-only monitors and are going to video monitors.
+I like Motorola, Infant Optics, VAVA, and Babysense monitors.
+It’s great to be able to see baby while she sleeps.
 It adds an extra bit of comfort.
 And for more peace of mind, Owlet is a great registry item!

-Babies are used to hearing a lot of noise when they are in utero so it’s comforting when they hear white noise.
+Babies are used to hearing a lot of noise when they are in utero, so it’s comforting when they hear white noise.
 It helps them go to sleep.
 The ones that I recommend are from Dohm and the Sleep Shusher.
 I also love this one that clips for on-the-go white noise.
 Hatch makes a great multi-use noise machine, night light, clock, and time-to-rise notifier.

-- Warning: You do not need to register for baby clothes!
+Warning: You do not need to register for baby clothes!
 So many of your friends and family members will get you clothes.
-If there are certain pieces that you definitely want, add them to the list, otherwise, you can leave clothing items off. 🙂
+If there are certain pieces that you want, add them to the list.
+Otherwise, you can leave clothing items off. 🙂

 Just for You!

-I’ve added my list of must-have postpartum essentials to this checklist, (which you can read more about here on my postpartum must-haves) because a lot of moms get everything that they need for baby but they forget about themselves.
-Make sure to stock up on the things that you’ll need too!
+I’ve added my list of postpartum essentials to this checklist because many moms get everything they need for their baby, but they forget about themselves.
+So make sure to stock up on the things that you’ll need too!